 Please do not spend money on any products, courses, books or services I mention on the site unless you feel you need them or they will aid in reaching your goals.

-Moreover, about 95% of the links, photographs, content, etc. on Learntocodewith.me has no material connection to the brands, products, or services that I have mentioned.
+While about 95% of the links, photographs, content, etc. on Learntocodewith.me has no material connection to the brands, products, or services that I have mentioned, it’s easiest to assume that any link you come across is an affiliate link.

 However, full disclosure, the affiliate programs I am currently enrolled with include: